microsoft/pai/manual/cluster-user/quick-start.md

 <img src="./imgs/hello-world-click-submit.png" width="90%" height="90%" alt="hello_world1" />

-**Step 3.** Select your virtual cluster, and give a name of your job.
+**Step 3.** Select your virtual cluster, and give a name for your job.
 Then copy the following commands into the command box.

 ```bash
 git clone https://github.com/tensorflow/models